superggbond/FABIO-command-line-tool/docs/documentation/01_About.md

 title: About
 ---

-Multi-trait assisted Polygenic Scores (mtPGS) is a statistical method that leverages multiple traits to construct accurate polygenic scores (PGS) for a target trait of interest. mtPGS borrows SNP effect size similarity information between the target trait and its relevant traits to improve the effect size estimation on the target trait.
-In the process, mtPGS flexibly models the shared genetic architecture between the target and the relevant traits to achieve robust performance, while explicitly accounting for the environmental covariance among them to accommodate different study designs with various sample overlap patterns.
-In addition, mtPGS uses only summary statistics as input and relies on a deterministic algorithm with several algebraic techniques for scalable computation.
-The software is distributed under the GNU General Public License.
+Fine-mApping of causal genes for BInary Outcomes (FABIO) is a novel TWAS fine-mapping method that relies on a probit model to directly relate multiple genetically regulated gene expression (GReX) to binary outcome in TWAS fine-mapping.
+Additionally, it jointly models all genes located on a chromosome to account for the correlation among GReX arising from cis-SNP LD and expression correlation across genomic regions.

 Citation
 -------------------
-Chang Xu, Santhi K. Ganesh, and Xiang Zhou (2023). mtPGS: Leverage multiple correlated traits for accurate polygenic score construction.
+Haihan Zhang, Kevin He, Lam C. Tsoi, and Xiang Zhou#.
+FABIO: TWAS Fine-mapping to Prioritize Causal Genes for Binary Traits.

 Contact
 -------------------
-if you have any questions on mtPGS software, please feel free to leave messages on the [github issues](https://github.com/xuchang0201/mtPGS/issues) or contact me through email: xuchang@umich.edu
+For any questions or feedbacks on FABIO software, please feel free to leave messages on the [github issues](https://github.com/superggbond/FABIO/issues) or contact me through email: hhzhang@umich.edu

 Our group
 -------------------